As GLP-1 Shortages Ease, Patient Safety Concerns Shift to Unsafe Copies

 The end of key GLP-1 drug shortages was supposed to mark a turning point for patients seeking safe, regulated treatment for diabetes and obesity.
 Instead, federal officials, health experts, and patient advocates are still warning that compounded, counterfeit, and otherwise unapproved versions of these medications continue to pose risks, especially for patients navigating cost barriers, online sellers, and uneven insurance coverage.

 The U.S. Food and Drug Administration determined in December 2024 that the shortage of tirzepatide injection products, sold under brand names including Mounjaro and Zepbound, had been resolved.
-In February 2025, the agency made a similar determination for semaglutide injection products, the active ingredient in Ozempic and Wegovy.
+On Feb.
+21, 2025, the FDA determined that the shortage of semaglutide injection products, the active ingredient in Ozempic and Wegovy, had been resolved.
 The FDA said it confirmed with manufacturers that supply and manufacturing capacity could meet current and projected national demand, though patients and prescribers could still experience localized supply disruptions as products moved through the supply chain.

 Those decisions narrowed the legal pathway that had allowed some pharmacies and outsourcing facilities to make copies of FDA-approved GLP-1 medicines while the drugs were listed in shortage.
 FDA set wind-down periods for certain compounders, giving state-licensed pharmacies and physicians until April 22, 2025, and outsourcing facilities until May 22, 2025, for semaglutide products that were essentially copies of approved drugs.
 The agency also emphasized that it could still take action against products that were substandard, unsafe, or otherwise violated federal law.